redbrick/blog/posts/2024-03-23-beautifying-your-terminal.md

 <video src="/res/wetty.mp4" width="400px" height="300px" alt="browner's wetty loading screen, featuring a brick loading animation"></video>
 [![browner's wetty loading screen, featuring a brick loading animation](/res/wetty.mp4)](/res/wetty.mp4)
 ## Other cool commands
 There are a couple of other helpful commands that I cannot really go into detail about, but might be worth checking out.
-One of these is `tmux`, which allows you to split your CLI into multiple inmstances and swap between them, which is really helpful for keeping things neat and organised.
+One of these is `tmux`, which allows you to split your CLI into multiple instances and swap between them, which is really helpful for keeping things neat and organised.
 There is a bit of a learning curve to learning how to use `tmux`, but there are plenty of online resources to show you how to use it

-`hollywood` starts an animation that looks straught out of a 90s movie where a computer is in the shot.
+`hollywood` starts an animation that looks straight out of a 90's movie where a computer is in the shot.
 Nothing else really to it, so I just left it as a little honourable mention. `cmatrix` is also a similar command, but for some Matrix visuals instead, in case you didn't catch that.

 `sl` makes a cool train animation slide across your screen.
 If you did an admin exam recently, you may be reminded of the torture of that 24 hours as the steam locomotive chugs by.